What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 Need a cardamom substitute?
-Here are 7 common spices that have warming, spicy, sharp, zesty, or earthy flavor profiles and can mimic cardamom’s unique flavor.
+Here are 7 common spices with warming, spicy, sharp, zesty, or earthy flavor profiles that can mimic cardamom’s unique flavor.

-When it comes to the best cardamom substitute, I’ve compiled a few different combinations of common, inexpensive spices that can mimic the taste.
+Regarding the best cardamom substitute, I’ve compiled a few combinations of common, inexpensive spices that can mimic the taste.
 Most of them are easy to find at your local grocery store.
-Plus, with cardamom being one of the most expensive spices in the world (next to saffron and vanilla bean) it also doesn’t hurt to try these combinations if you’re being mindful of your budget.
+Plus, with cardamom being one of the most expensive spices in the world (next to saffron and vanilla bean), it also doesn’t hurt to try these combinations if you’re mindful of your budget.

-Before we jump into the best cardamom substitutes, it helps to understand the flavor profile and various dishes that cardamom is used in so that you can choose the right substitute for your sweet or savory recipes.
+Before we discuss the best cardamom substitutes, it is helpful to understand the flavor profile and various dishes in which cardamom is used so that you can choose the right substitute for your sweet or savory recipes.

 What Is Cardamom?

-Cardamom is a pungent, complex spice used widely in Indian and Arabic cuisine, both in sweet and savory dishes, such as puddings, chai, lentil stews or curry chicken, and red meat and seafood dishes.
+Cardamom is a pungent, complex spice used widely in Indian and Arabic cuisine.
+It is used in sweet and savory dishes, such as puddings, chai, lentil stews, curry chicken, and red meat and seafood dishes.
 In its whole form, cardamom is found in green, black, or white pods, or you can buy it ground.

-At first glance, cardamom pods and seeds kind of resemble almonds and miniature pumpkin seeds.
-Cardamom belongs to the turmeric and ginger family, spices that are known for their “bite” and sharp, spicy flavor profiles, and warming properties.
+At first glance, cardamom pods and seeds resemble almonds and miniature pumpkin seeds.
+Cardamom belongs to the turmeric and ginger family, spices known for their “bite” and sharp, spicy flavor profiles and warming properties.

-Cardamom has Egyptian and Southern Indian roots, and it is used liberally in Middle Eastern and Indian cooking.
-The history of cardamom dates all the way back to ancient Egypt, where cardamom pods were actually used as pseudo-breath mints and natural oral care!
+Cardamom has Egyptian and Southern Indian roots and is used liberally in Middle Eastern and Indian cooking.
+The history of cardamom dates back to ancient Egypt, where cardamom pods were used as pseudo-breath mints and natural oral care!
 In fact, cardamom is still used in many parts of the world today to freshen breath.
 You’ll even find it included in some brands of chewing gum.
 Studies have also confirmed the health benefits of cardamom, showing that this unique spice is a natural antiseptic and can kill the oral bacteria that cause gingivitis, cavities, and bad breath.
 A little more bang for your buck in recipes!

 How Do You Describe the Flavor of Cardamom (and What Dishes Is It Used In?)

-Cardamom has a unique flavor, unlike any other spice.
-In general, cardamom is described as potent, sharp, sweet, ashy, spicy, warming, and aromatic.
+Cardamom has a unique flavor unlike any other spice.
+In general, it is described as potent, sharp, sweet, ashy, spicy, warming, and aromatic.
 Due to its strength, a little goes a long way.
-Cardamom comes in different varieties: green, white, black, and in its whole or powder form.
+Cardamom comes in different varieties: green, white, and black, and in whole or powder form.

 Green Cardamom vs. Black Cardamom vs. White Cardamom: Why Knowing the Three Different Types of Cardamom Matters